luminati-io/llama-3-web-scraping/README.md

 Some of the reasons to choose it are:

 - Reliable TLS fingerprints and stealth evasion
-- Built-in IP rotation via a 150M+ IP proxy network
+- Built-in IP rotation via a [150M+ residential IP proxy network](https://brightdata.com/proxy-types/residential-proxies)
 - Automatic CAPTCHA solving
 - Reduce infrastructure costs – no cloud setup or maintenance needed
 - Native support for Playwright, Puppeteer, and Selenium